 Renault Rafale verdict

 Possibly.
-Although the Rafale is by no means perfect, it is a tempting choice given its size and price.
+Although the Rafale is by no means perfect, it is a tempting choice given its size, price and the PHEV’s impressive electric range.
 Ignore the cash price and instead consider the monthly finance costs, something that Renault does very well indeed, and you’re getting an awful lot of car for the money.

 The interior is a pleasant place to be with quality that’s for the most part good, and we appreciate the use of physical controls for certain functions instead of burying them in a touchscreen.
 The rear armrest is a great idea for entertaining easily bored kids (or adults), and space is good, too.